-Sequoia Park Zoo just revealed this brand new Redwood Sky Walk at the beginning of June, and it’s seriously blowing us away!
+Sequoia Park Zoo in Eureka revealed this brand new Redwood Sky Walk last year, and it’s still blowing us away!
 The breathtaking pathway is suspended from the redwood trees themselves, hanging at a whopping 100 feet above the ground at its highest point.

-Visitors will stroll through the biggest and tallest trees in the world, about a third of the way up into the 250-foot canopy.
+Visitors can stroll through the biggest and tallest trees in the world, about a third of the way up into the 250-foot canopy.

 Not only is the giant pathway ADA-accessible, but there are no harnesses or helmets required because all structures are very substantial and completely safe.
 To be clear, this is not an adventure course, although there is an “adventure segment” which is 369 feet long and tends to sway in the wind, with open mesh decking so you can see through the platform.
 It’s the only section that is not ADA-accessible.